CraftAcademyLabs/ca_course/extras/react_aut/02_the_tools.md

 $ npx create-react-app employee_management
 ```

-Once youve cleaned up your project files, your structure should look like this:
+Once you've cleaned up your project files, your structure should look like this:

 ![](./employee_list_ide_after_code_cleaning.png)